All Kinds of News for August 08, 2018

 About Eva Carlston Academy

-Eva Carlston Academy (UT) is a residential treatment center located near the urban center of Salt Lake City.
+Eva Carlston Academy (UT) is a licensed residential treatment center located near the urban center of Salt Lake City.
 The program serves young women between the ages of 12 and 18 in a clinically intense, family-style program which focuses upon creating opportunities for students to explore the arts while working toward continued growth and healing.

 Q&A Associates is pleased to announce the addition of neurofeedback as an additional service for their young adults clients.
 Neurofeedback is direct training of the brain by which the brain learns to function more efficiently.
 Neurofeedback is an effective intervention for people struggling with ADHD/ADD, Autism, Traumatic Brain Injury (TBI), Depression, Addiction, Anxiety, PTSD and Sleep Disorders.